They Don't Care About Us: Accusations of antisemitism

-When questioned further about the lyrics on the ABC News program Prime Time Live, Jackson stated, "It's not anti-Semitic because I'm not a racist person ...
+On the ABC News program Prime Time Live, Jackson said: "It's not antisemitic because I'm not a racist person ...
 I could never be a racist.
 I love all races."
-He also said that some of his closest employees and friends were Jewish.
-That same day, Jackson received support from his manager and record label, who described the lyrics as "brilliant", that they were about opposition to prejudice and taken out of context.
-The following day, two leading members of the Jewish community stated that Jackson's attempt to make a song critical of discrimination had backfired.
-They expressed the opinion that the lyrics used were unsuitable for a teenage audience that might not understand the song's context, adding that the song was too ambiguous for some listeners to understand.
-They accepted that Jackson meant well and suggested that the entertainer write an explanation in the album booklet.
+He said some of his closest employees and friends were Jewish.
+That day, Jackson received support from his manager and record label, who described the lyrics as "brilliant", that they were about opposition to prejudice and taken out of context.

+The following day, Jewish community leaders David A. Lehrer and Rabbi Marvin Hier said that Jackson's attempt to make a song critical of discrimination had backfired.
+They argued that the lyrics used were unsuitable for a teenage audience that might not understand the song's context and that the song was too ambiguous for some listeners to understand.
+They accepted that Jackson meant well and suggested that he write an explanation in the album booklet.

-On June 17, Jackson issued another public apology for his choice of words.
-He promised that future copies of the album would include an apology.
-By this point, however, two million copies of the record had already been shipped.
-The next day, in his review of HIStory, Jon Pareles of The New York Times alleged, "In ...
-'They Don't Care About Us', he gives the lie to his entire catalogue of brotherhood anthems with a burst of anti-Semitism."
+On June 17, Jackson issued an apology, and he promised that future copies of the album would include an apology.
+By this point, two million copies had already been shipped.
+The next day, in his review of HIStory, Jon Pareles of The New York Times wrote, "In ...
+'They Don't Care About Us', he gives the lie to his entire catalogue of brotherhood anthems with a burst of antisemitism."
+On June 21, Patrick Macdonald of The Seattle Times criticized Jackson: "He may have lived a sheltered life, but there really is no excuse for using terms like 'Jew me' and 'kike' in a pop song, unless you make it clear you are denouncing such terms, and do so in an artful way."

-On June 21, Patrick Macdonald of The Seattle Times criticized Jackson, stating, "He may have lived a sheltered life, but there really is no excuse for using terms like 'Jew me' and 'kike' in a pop song, unless you make it clear you are denouncing such terms, and do so in an artful way."
-Two days later, Jackson announced that he would return to the studio and alter the offending wording on future copies of the album.
+Two days later, Jackson announced that he would return to the studio and alter the lyrics on future copies.
 He reiterated his acceptance that the song was offensive to some.
-It was reported that "Jew me" and "Kike me" would be substituted with "do me" and "strike me", however, the offending words were instead covered up with loud, abstract noises drowning them out.
-Remixes of the song that were later released instead use repeated words ("Jew me, sue me" being replaced with "Sue me, sue me").
+It was reported that "Jew me" and "Kike me" would be substituted with "do me" and "strike me".
+However, the words were instead obscured with loud, abstract noises.
+Later remixes instead use repeated words ("Jew me, sue me" being replaced with "Sue me, sue me").
 An apology was included in later issues of the album:

-There has been a lot of controversy about my song, "They Don't Care About Us".
-My intention was for this song to say "No" to racism, anti-Semitism and stereotyping.
+There has been a lot of controversy about my song "They Don't Care About Us".
+My intention was for this song to say 'no' to racism, antisemitism and stereotyping.
 Unfortunately, my choice of words may have unintentionally hurt the very people I wanted to stand in solidarity with.
 I just want you all to know how strongly I am committed to tolerance, peace and love, and I apologize to anyone who might have been hurt.